A General, a Scholar and a Eunuch: Synopsis

-Junchong, not wanting to sign a long-term work contract with Jackie refuses her offer of employment no matter how high a price she offers.
-In order to trick the three and especially Junchong, she lies that she and Sandy are close friends and that she will help them get in contact with her.
-When Jackie's father meets the three he does not believe that Junchong/Siu-tung is the newly hired head chef due to his young age.
-Siu-tung proves everyone wrong when his cooking impresses a very important guest their rival had brought to the restaurant.
-Soon Siu-tung becomes a media darling when television stations line up to have him as a guest and also a social media celebrity with a huge following.
+Jun-chung, not wanting to sign a long-term work contract with Jackie, refuses her offer of employment no matter how high a price she offers.
+In order to trick the three and especially Jun-chung, she lies that she and Sandy are close friends and that she will help them get in contact with her.
+When Jackie's father meets the three, he does not believe that Jun-chung/Siu-tung is the newly hired head chef due to his young age.
+Siu-tung proves everyone wrong when his cooking impresses a very important guest that their rival had brought to the restaurant.
+Soon, Siu-tung becomes a media darling and social media celebrity, with television stations lining up to have him as a guest.

 Unhappy with their newfound success, Jackie's rival tries to lure Siu-tung to work for them with every means possible.
-Meanwhile Tai-kwan has attracted the attention of a triad boss who causes trouble for the restaurant.
+Meanwhile, Tai-kwan has attracted the attention of a triad boss who causes trouble for the restaurant.
 Impressed by Tai-kwan's highly skilled martial arts, the triad boss tries to force Tai-kwan into joining his gang.
-Yat-bo, who has been absorbing all of modern technology and information creates a believable lie that scares off the triad gang.
-When Sandy uses Yat-bo to ward off an unwanted suitor, he finds himself falling for her since he had a romantic relationship with the Crown Princess during their actual timeline.
+Yat-bo, who has been absorbing all of modern technology and information, creates a believable lie that scares off the triad gang.
+When Sandy uses Yat-bo to ward off an unwanted suitor, he finds himself falling for her since he had a past romantic relationship with the Crown Princess during their actual timeline.

-All seems fine when Jackie merges to become part of their rival company, but the true evil culprit who wants to ruin them and expose their secret of being sent from the past starts to emerge.
-With problems dealing with their current enemy the three also faces more problems when a powerful enemy from the Ming Dynasty, who Tai-kwan is no match for also comes to the future to look for them and bring their heads back to the Ming Dynasty.
+All seems fine when Jackie merges to become part of their rival company, but the true culprit who wants to ruin them and expose their secret of being sent from the past starts to emerge.
+While dealing with their current enemy, the three also face greater danger when a powerful enemy from the Ming Dynasty, who Tai-kwan is no match for, also travels to the future to hunt them down and bring their heads back to the Ming Dynasty.